TURNOVER Client for Windows

-I really like the Softlanding (aka Unicom) TURNOVER Graphical Editor.
+I really like the Softlanding (aka Unicom) TURNOVER for Windows, aka Turnover CLIENT aka Turnover Graphical Editor.
 It’s simple to use, not as clunky and old fashioned as the terminal based green screen menus and it’s just simple.
 Being simple myself, I like simple. 😉

 Some people love the graphical editor.

 dinosaurs people love the green screen terminal mode editor.

 With this mix of people using Turnover it sometimes causes confusion.
 I prefer the graphical editor, it has so many more features its just a blindingly obvious choice, but for green-screen brigade we need to hold their hands a little.

 Sometimes the old fashioned green errors can be a little *cough* ambiguous.

 Here’s a problem that has bitten me a few times.

 Turnover Graphical Editor leaves application lock in green screen

 If someone uses the turnover client to update an app it sometimes leaves it flagged as CHECKED OUT… so you cannot get into it in green screen.